 (18) 552.238-94, Accelerated Delivery Requirements.
 Use only in FSS solicitations and contracts for supplies.

 (19) 552.238-95, Separate Charge for Performance Oriented Packaging (POP).
 Use only in FSS solicitations and contracts for products defined as hazardous under Federal Standard No. 313.

 (20) 552.238-96, Separate Charge for Delivery within Consignee's Premises.
 Use only in FSS solicitations and contracts for supplies when allowing offerors to propose separate charges for deliveries within the consignee's premises.

 (21) 552.238-97, Parts and Service.
 Use in all FSS solicitations and contracts.

-(22) 552.238-98, Clauses for Overseas Coverage.
+(22) 552.238-98 Clauses for Overseas Coverage. , Clauses for Overseas Coverage.
 Use only in FSS solicitations and contracts when overseas acquisition is contemplated.
-The following clauses and provisions shall also be inserted in full text, when applicable.
+The GSAR clauses and GSAR provisions in paragraphs (d)(22)(i) through (xi) of this section shall also be inserted in full text, when applicable.

 (iii) 552.238-90 Characteristics of Electric Current.

 (iv) 552.238-91 Marking and Documentation Requirements Per Shipment.

 (vi) 552.238-99 Delivery Prices Overseas.

 (x) 52.247-38 FOB Inland Carrier, Country of Exportation.